Would you like to support our team?

 Lalya Lloyd is a writer and classicist who formerly taught at Eton College, University College School.
 She won the Times Literary Supplement’s Student Centenary Writing award in 2002, and has worked as an editorial assistant at the TLS, a professional non-fiction book reviewer, a rights assistant in International Publishing and Licensing at Dorling Kindersley.

-Anya Leonard, our Event Manager, is the Founder and Director of Classical Wisdom, a site dedicated to bringing ancient wisdom to modern minds.
+Anya Leonard, our Event Director, is the Founder and Director of Classical Wisdom, a site dedicated to bringing ancient wisdom to modern minds.
 Co-founded in 2013 with Bill Bonner, in conjunction with Les Belles Lettres, the French publishing house.
 Anya studied philosophy and comparative literature at St. John’s College in Annapolis, a Great Books program, and received her MA in Sociology at the University of Edinburgh.
 She has recently published a children’s book, Sappho: The Lost Poetess, dedicated to the life, works and remarkable recent discovery of a poem written by the 7th century Poetess, Sappho.

 Board of Advisors